imzqqq/chat/website/spec/attic/drafts/model/third-party-id.rst

 Privacy
 -------

-A User may publish the association between their phone number and Chat User ID on the Identity Server without publishing the number in their Profile hosted on their homeserver.
+A User may publish the association between their phone number and Matrix User ID on the Identity Server without publishing the number in their Profile hosted on their homeserver.